This is my personal and professional credo:

 Be generous and expert, trustworthy and clear, open-minded and adaptable, persistent and present.

-I created these principles about three years ago, lived by them for six months, then wrote an article about them.
+I created these principles about four years ago, lived by them for six months, then wrote an article about them.
 It received an enthusiastic response, so I created a little guide that I distributed as a free PDF.
 Over 40,000 people downloaded that guide.
 They then became the organizing principle for one of my books.
 And now, they have led to the founding of the Kasanoff Institute.

 Generous means to help others long before – and after – you need their help.